lordislaf/Spotivey/README.md

 ![Masterarbeit_Uebersicht_Web-APP2](https://user-images.githubusercontent.com/95614774/216023852-c8596050-834c-477b-ae19-ebd95b160bed.svg)
 *Fig. 1: Individual music usage data can be linked directly with socio-demographic information from a questionnaire*

-# How to deploy and run Spotify on your own server
+# How to deploy and run Spotivey on your own server
 ## First - create a Django Project
 First you need to create a Django project.
 You can use the [tutorial](https://code.visualstudio.com/docs/python/tutorial-django) for this.